 Though the number of sea lions in all three harbors varies considerably from year to year, with sea lion populations increasing along the Central Coast, the problem is not likely to go away any time soon.

 Sea lions typically rest during the day, hauled out on rocks, docks, or floating buoys.
 Their peak napping time seems to be mid afternoon.
-Around twilight, however, the sea lions leave their haul-out areas and head out to sea, looking for food.
+Around twilight, however, the sea lions leave their haul-out areas and head out to sea, looking for food (Nicholson 1986).
 At this time of day, it is not uncommon to see groups of ten to twenty juvenile sea lions swimming rapidly and porpoising exuberantly as they head out to feeding areas.

 While the Central Coast may be the northernmost breeding area for California sea lions (and a marginal one at that), it is also the southernmost breeding area for a much larger pinniped--the Steller sea lion.